 Touring the UK and Europe is quickly becoming a favourite way of exploring the great outdoors.
 Motorhomes, campervans or van conversions have everything to provide a comfortable home from home as well as being completely mobile.
 Indeed, modern motorhomes can be situated off-grid in a rural location or as part of a campsite to take advantage of on-site facilities.
-If you are considering buying a motorhome, there are a number of things to consider first.
+If you are considering buying a new motorhome, there are a number of things to consider first.
 Our previous article discussed choosing the right type of motorhome to suit your requirements.
-Over the next few articles, we will discuss some of the most common questions and queries that newcomers ask and this article will focus on choosing the correct layout.
+Over the next few articles, we will discuss some of the most common questions and queries that newcomers ask, and this article will focus on selecting the correct layout.
 Of course, if you do have any further questions, please feel free to ask our sales teams at Swindon, Oxford or Reading who will be happy to help and answer any questions you have.

 Number of people

 There are a few constraints involved when selecting any layout for a motorhome.
 Budget, driving licence restrictions, physical size and the most important element, how many people will use the motorhome.

 Daytime vs nighttime

 You will hear and see a term called “berths” used on motorhome reviews and listings.
 This is how many people can sleep comfortably in the motorhome.
 However, some motorhomes will have a limit on how many people can legally travel in the motorhome whilst on the road.
 Each travelling passenger must have a seatbelt whilst in transit, so on adverts, listings and reviews, check that the motorhome has the same number of seatbelts as berths.
 This may commonly be referred to as daytime/nighttime occupancy.
 Not all motorhomes provide the same number of seats for the number of berths, especially with Campervans or van conversions.
 Long side seating could in theory hold 2 or 3 people whilst travelling, but with no seat belts, it would be illegal and incredibly dangerous to travel with loose passengers.